 Leg swelling that does not extend to their feet

-Numbness over areas where there are pronounced varicosities.
+Numbness in areas where there are pronounced veins.

-This feeling is due to the increased pressure of the blood against the vein wall.
-This leg throbbing can occur over the entire leg, but is most commonly over areas of large varicose veins, or spider veins.
-Again, it is usually worse after long periods of standing or at the end of a long day.
-Some patients complain that they have leg throbbing in their feet or calves after exercising for a long time, as well
+The throbbing of the legs is due to the increased pressure of the blood against the vein wall which can occur over the entire leg.
+However, it is most frequently experienced over areas of spider veins or large varicose veins.
+Worsening after periods of standing, patients report an increase in throbbing toward the end of the day.
+In fact, some patients report that they experience throbbing in their calves or even feet after exercising.

 Itchiness or an irritated rash on or near your veins.
 This may lead to severely dry skin and can be a form of eczema.

-Sometimes symptoms of venous insufficiency can be rather subtle.
-Often, patients express the feeling that they “must” put their legs up at the end of the day, and when they do, they feel a lot of relief.
-They feel that their veins are “under pressure” when they are standing, and they feel this feeling of leg pressure go away when their legs are up.
+Sometimes symptoms of venous insufficiency can be subtle in that patients express the need to put their legs up at the end of the day in order to feel relief.
+Additionally, patients feel their veins are under pressure when standing which goes away when their legs are elevated.
 Although this can be normal, it often indicates a subtle sign of venous insufficiency.

-In women, varicose veins may be more uncomfortable around the time of the menstrual period, and may worsen after pregnancy.
-Likely, this is due to hormonal effects on veins.
+Varicose veins may be more noticeable around the time of a woman’s menstruation and may worsen after pregnancy due to increased hormone levels.

-Varicose veins can often be painful to the touch, especially after a long day of standing.
-This is due to increased pressure within these fragile veins.
-Even spider veins can be painful, since they often transmit abnormally high pressures from the larger veins.
-Often, this pain improves considerably with compression stockings.
+Varicose veins can often be quite painful to touch, especially after a day of activity, standing or performing errands.
+Many patients are surprised that even spider veins can be painful, however, this is normal as spider veins transmit high pressures from larger veins.
+Many patients find relief from compression stockings.

-When assessing varicose veins, or spider veins, it is important to know the root cause of the problem.
+When assessing varicose veins, or spider veins, it is important to know the primary cause of the issue.
 Is there venous insufficiency?
 If so, which veins are not working well?

-Venous ultrasound is the main tool that vascular surgeons use to evaluate the veins of the leg.
-The ultrasound works by measuring sound waves in tissue, and generating images.
-From these images, we can see which veins are working well, and which ones are leaking blood back into the legs, causing increased pressure.
-Most commonly, the culprit vein will be the greater saphenous vein, which runs under the skin from the ankle to the groin, on the inner part of the leg and thigh.
-The ultrasound will evaluate the greater saphenous vein, as well as the other main veins in the leg for insufficiency.
-Furthermore, this study can also tell us if there are blood clots in the veins, which can be potentially dangerous.
+A venous ultrasound is a primary tool that vein specialists use to evaluate the veins of the leg.
+An ultrasound functions by measuring the sound waves in the tissue and generating pictures of the impacted area.
+From these images, our specialists can see which veins are working as expected, and which ones are leaking blood back into the legs, causing an increase in pressure.
+Most commonly, the vein that is malfunctioning will be the saphenous vein, which runs under the skin from the groin to ankle.
+The ultrasound will evaluate the saphenous vein, as well as the other main veins in the leg for insufficiency.
+Furthermore, this study can also tell us if there are clots in the veins, which can be dangerous to many patients.

-If you have varicose veins or signs of venous insufficiency, you will most likely have an ultrasound as part of your evaluation.
-The ultrasound should take about 30-45 minutes.
+If you have a vein condition such as varicose veins, or really any signs of venous insufficiency, you may want to consider an ultrasound as part of your evaluation which should take 30-45 minutes.

-The following factors may put one at increased risk of developing spider veins or varicose veins.
+The following factors may put one at a higher risk of developing varicose veins or spider veins.
 While the causes of venous disease are not clearly identified yet, considering risk factors we have to differentiate between varicose veins and chronic venous insufficiency.

-Females are much more likely to develop spider or varicose veins (although 25% of cases occur in males).
-Some research has indicated increased levels of female hormones may cause relaxation of vein walls (and possible failure).
+Women are more likely to develop varicose veins (or spider veins), while really only twenty-five percent of cases occur in men.
+There is a study or other research has indicated increased levels of hormones in women may cause the walls of the veins to relax, resulting in failure.

-The enlarged uterus can cause increased pressure on all veins.
-Combined with elevated hormone levels, many women get varicose veins for the first time while pregnant (or shortly thereafter).
-These veins usually get worse with subsequent pregnancies, and may improve somewhat after childbirth.
+An enlarged uterus can cause additional pressure on veins.
+When elevated hormone levels are combined with additional pressure, many women get varicose veins for the first time while pregnant or just after.
+These veins usually get worse with additional pregnancies, and may improve after giving birth to a child.

 As we get older, the elasticity in our vein walls decreases, increasing the possibility that valves will fail and varicose veins will develop.

-Increased or excessive weight increases the risk for varicose veins and venous insufficiency.
-This may be because of increased pressure on the venous system in obese individuals, or because of the disruption of the geometry of the valves in the tissues.
-Often losing weight helps alleviate the symptoms of venous insufficiency in obese patients.
+Increased weight (or simply too much weight) does increase the risk of patients for developing varicose veins and venous insufficiency.
+This might be due to the fact that weight does increase the pressure on the venous system as a whole, or because of the disruption of the construction of the valves inside the tissues.
+Often going on a diet or otherwise dropping a few pounds helps alleviate symptoms of venous conditions in overweight patients.

 People whose occupations require them to stand or sit for long periods of time (e.g. waitresses, hairdressers) are statistically more likely to develop varicose veins than those who do not have this type of job.

-Trauma may injure veins and cause valves to fail, leading to symptoms of venous insufficiency.
-Trauma could mean anything from a broken leg as a teenager, to knee or hip surgery, to a blunt injury which never caused broken bones.
-It is important to share any history of trauma with your physician.
+An injury or trauma may cause veins and valves to fail, thereby resulting in patients experiencing symptoms of venous insufficiency.
+Trauma could mean anything including a knee or hip surgery, a broken leg as a teenager, or even a forceful injury which never caused fractured bones.

 At Spectrum Vein Center, our experienced vascular ultrasound technologists help immensely in our ability to diagnose the underlying problems causing our patients’ varicose, spider, or reticular veins.
 Once we see which veins aren’t working correctly, we are able to formulate a customized vein treatment strategy.
 Spectrum Dermatology provides expertise, knowledge, and passion to vein disease.
 Our experience and reputation make Spectrum Dermatology one of the most sought-after dermatologists in the Scottsdale and Phoenix area.
 For more information or to set up an appointment, please contact Spectrum Vein Center at (480) 948-8400.